Nokaah-Noktar/GoPro-Overlay/README.md

 Requires:
 * Processing 4
-* FFMPEG
+* ~~ffmpeg~~ Now included with source!
 * MS Windows

 # Usage (Code):
 Download the source code.
 Open it in [Processing 4](https://processing.org/download) and export the application through (File -> export application).
 You may have to add the library "controlP5" to processing 4 through (Sketch -> import library -> add library).
-The program uses FFMPEG to create the gauges, and can be downloaded from [ffmpeg.org](https://ffmpeg.org/download.html).
+The program uses FFMPEG to create the gauges: Place the "ffmpeg" folder together with the executable after exporting from processing.

 # Usage (Telemetry Extractor):
 Extract telemetry data using ["Telemetry Extractor for GoPro (Lite)"](https://goprotelemetryextractor.com/free/).